wkumari/draft-kh-dnsop-7706bis/README.md

    [ Add a description of Knot's cache-prefilling as way to get the data without having a local authoritative. ]

-   [ Add examples of other resolvers such as PowerDNS Recusor. ]

    [ Add discussion of BIND slaving the root zone in the same view instead of using different views. ]

    [ Make the use cases explicit.
-Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS against them is a reason some people would use the mechanisms here.
+Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS

+Kumari & Hoffman        Expires September 5, 2019               [Page 4]

+Internet-Draft              Root Server Local                 March 2019

+   against them is a reason some people would use the mechanisms here.
    ]

-Kumari & Hoffman         Expires August 1, 2019                 [Page 4]

-Internet-Draft              Root Server Local               January 2019

    [ Describe how slaving the root zone from root zone servers does not fully remove the reliance on the root servers being available.  ]

-   [ Refresh list of where one can get copies of the root zone. ]

    [ Other new topics might go here. ]